This guide shows you how to search logs and view log entries with the Logs Viewer.

-- Click the "refresh" icon ( ) to retrieve the latest logs and adjust the scroll the display to them.
+- Click the refresh icon ( ) to retrieve the latest logs; scroll downwards to display them.

-- Click the "play" icon ( ) to stream the latest logs.
-Streaming stops when you select a log entry or scroll the logs display.
+- Click the play icon ( ) to stream the latest logs.
+Streaming stops when you select a log entry or scroll through the logs display.

 Scroll to a time

-You can filter your log entries by time and date using the time-range selector menus below the search-filter box.
+You can query your log entries by time and date using the time-range selector menus below the search-query box.

 The default selection is Last hour.
 You can use the drop-down menu to select other time ranges or define a range:

-- Select Jump to time to filter the logs to a particular date and time.
+- Select Jump to time to query the logs to a particular date and time.